Orlebar Brown: Infrastructure

 Orlebar Brown's headquarters and offices are located in West London.
-In 2013 they appointed Torque, a logistics company, to manage all of their European distribution.
-Orlebar Brown operates a 550,000 square feet distribution centre in Wortley, Leeds.
+In 2013, they appointed Torque, a logistics company, to manage all of their European distribution.
+Orlebar Brown operates a 550,000 square feet distribution center in Wortley, Leeds.

-Orlebar Brown's swim shorts are made in Portugal by the factory Petratex where they pass by a minimum 12-stage manufacture process.
+Orlebar Brown's swim shorts are made in Portugal by the factory Petratex, where they pass through a minimum of 12-stage manufacturing process.

 Celebrity endorsement and collaborations

 Daniel Craig wore Orlebar Brown sky blue 'Setter' shorts in the role of James Bond in the 2012 film Skyfall.